 A new year often rings in new ambitious travel plans, but where are the best places to travel in 2019?
 Keep reading for our top 32 countries to visit in 2019 and vote below for your favorite in our country face-off bracket!
 This year’s list is almost double our lists for 2017 and 2018.
 As always, the goal of our annual list is to fuel your wanderlust.
 We want to give you new reasons to visit places you thought you already knew, share with you places you’ve never heard of and provide insights on what’s going on in 2019 specifically.
 Which festival, anniversary or event will make 2019 the year that you visit?
 Which country will be the next trending hot spot to see before the other tourists go?
 What will be the next adventure destination, like Iceland, or the next cultural time machine trip like Cuba?
 If you’re not sure which destination will be your next trip, take one of our travel personality Quizzes.
-After voting below, check back in after round 1 ends on April 10th to see which countries will move on to round 2 and eventually be crowned the best place to visit in 2019, earning additional article features!
+After voting below on round 2, check back in one week to vote on round 3 and to see which countries will move on to be crowned the best place to visit in 2019, earning additional article features!

 Which country would you rather travel to in 2019?
 Vote for your favorite and read more below!

 Uzbekistan is located at the heart of the Silk Road and is one of the friendliest and safest Central Asian countries.
 Visit expansive deserts, stay in a Yurt camp or see the abandoned ship graveyard on the Aral Sea.
 It has never been easier to visit Uzbekistan with their new and cheaper electronic visa system making it easier for residents from the U.S., the UK and 51 other countries to visit.
 For more about this destination, read our 11 reasons to visit Uzbekistan in 2019!